What is Dynamic Working?

 What is the plan for Dynamic Working going forward?

 We are taking a phased approach.
 In the first phase Dynamic Working arrangements are being implemented to see how well they work.
-At this point we are also working under Covid restrictions and we appreciate that that means that some staff may not be able to undertake the optimal Dynamic Working pattern for their role.

 Once we have established settled patterns of Dynamic Working and understood from the pilot what works for people, we will move forward to gradually roll out arrangements to rationalise the space that is freed up by Dynamic Working.